yurigenin/reactdatagrid/community-edition/README.md

 It’s already been used by thousands of users in business-critical apps, so you can trust it from the get-go.
 Our clients are building their apps with the **`ReactDataGrid`** at the core of their products.

-> <i>With the help of the ReactDataGrid, provided by Inovua Software Technologies, we have been able to offer our customers the perfect support for state-of-the-art data management in our fleet management solution WEBFLEET.</i>
+> <i>With the help of the ReactDataGrid, provided by Inovua Trading S.R.L., we have been able to offer our customers the perfect support for state-of-the-art data management in our fleet management solution WEBFLEET.</i>

 <a href="https://reactdatagrid.io/client-stories/webfleet" style="font-size: small">--Thomas Boehm, Senior Engineering Manager at Webfleet Solutions, a Bridgestone Company</a>